Jay-study-nildana/Tutorials/WebTutorials/hellothere.md

-# Tutorials - Suvashna

-contains the companion text books and tutorials of our company offerings

-* Virtual Classroom - Go here - [Virtual Classroom](https://flipgrid.com/suvashnawebbasic)
-* Web Programming - Go here - [Web Tutorials](WebTutorials)

-# work in progress

-This is still a work in progress.
-But, please, feel free to look around.

-You can also contribute if you wish.
+# Hello There

+Welcome to the very first chapter of our web tutorial.
+This is just a quick note to get you started.
+Hope you find this textbook useful.

 # GLOBAL TAGS USED